HenrikJoreteg/human-javascript/ch01 - introduction.md

 # Native HTML5 apps

 Let's talk about this whole "app" thing for a bit and get on the same page in terms of terminology.
-If you own a smart phone of any sort, you've been innundated with the word "app" over the past 5 years or so.
+If you own a smart phone of any sort, you've been inundated with the word "app" over the past five years or so.

 Rather than pontificate on the meaning of this for three chapters, I'll explain the distinction as I see it for the purposes of this book.